qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 symbol class itself serves only as a container for the symbol layers.

-Having an instance of a symbol (e.g. from a renderer), it is possible to explore it: :meth:`type <qgis.core.QgsSymbol.type>` method says whether it is a marker, line or fill symbol.
+Having an instance of a symbol (e.g. from a renderer), it is possible to explore it: the :meth:`type <qgis.core.QgsSymbol.type>` method says whether it is a marker, line or fill symbol.
 There is a :meth:`dump <qgis.core.QgsSymbol.dump>` method which returns a brief description of the symbol.
 To get a list of symbol
 layers: